open-cloud/xos/docs/dev/xproto.md

-# Defining Models in XOS
+# XOS Support for Models

 XOS defines a language for specifying data models (_xproto_) and a tool chain for generating code based on the set of models (_xosgen_).